dontic/wayfinder/README.md

 > :warning: Under early developement

 ## What is wayfinder?
-Wayfinder is a server application that reads, process, stores and displays data gathered by the overland-ioss app.
+Wayfinder is a Flask server application that reads, process, stores and displays data gathered by the overland-ios app.

-Wayfinder is built in Python with it's main libraries being Pandas for data processing and Plotly for the display maps.
+Wayfinder is built in Python with it's main libraries being Flask for the App (API and data display) and Pandas for data processing.

 ## Usage